Yubico/webauthn-sign-kem-extensions/README.md

        If `arkgGenerateSeed.backupEligible` is `"preferred"`, select an
        authenticator that can create backup eligible credentials and configure the authenticator to create a backup eligible credential.
-If this is not possible, return a DOMException whose name is “NotAllowedError”.
+If this is not possible, return a DOMException whose name is "NotAllowedError".

     1. Set `extInput.arkgGen` to a CBOR map with the entries: